 We’ve compiled the top-6 questions regarding the Bitcoin mining process and here comes the answers!

-It takes about 10 minutes to mine 1 Bitcoin and create a new block.
+It takes about 10 minutes to mine 1 BTC and create a new block.

 How to start Bitcoin mining?